JRC1995/INTER-INTRA-attentions/README.md

 I haven't used any evaluation metric (like BLEU) either, because there's not much point in evaluating these low quality predictions.
 These are on my TO-DO list if I later find oppurtunity for proper training and testing.

+I used valina RNN as a base for simplicity (and because with intra-layer attention, long range dependencies can be included even in an otherwise vanilla RNN), but LSTM or GRU is probably a better choice to avoid gradient vanishing\exploding.

 #### Interesting paper ( which I recently discovered ) dealing with related matters:

 [A Deep Reinforced Model For Abstractive Summarization - Romain Paulus, Caiming Xiong & Richard Socher](https://arxiv.org/pdf/1705.04304.pdf)